skye-pa1n/extract_dak_samsung/README.md

 You **need** to be rooted.

 This guide **WILL NOT** guide you on how to decrypt the EC & RSA keys.
 (They are prob encrypted to industry standart.)
+(Or them may be in a private key inside the BL/EDL, idk.)

 # **How-to**